mandeep1999/WalkMeThrough/README.md

 ```

-### 2. Configuration Options
+### 3. Configuration Options

 The WalkthroughBuilder class allows you to configure the following:

-setViewToHighlight(view: View): The view to highlight in the walkthrough.
+- `setViewToHighlight(view: View)`: The view to highlight in the walkthrough.
-setParentViewGroup(viewGroup: ViewGroup): The parent view group where the walkthrough view will be added.
+- `setParentViewGroup(viewGroup: ViewGroup)`: The parent view group where the walkthrough view will be added.
-setTitleText(text: String): The title text to display in the dialog.
+- `setTitleText(text: String)`: The title text to display in the dialog.
-setDescriptionText(text: String): The description text to display in the dialog.
+- `setDescriptionText(text: String)`: The description text to display in the dialog.
-setNextButtonText(text: String): The text for the "Next" button.
+- `setNextButtonText(text: String)`: The text for the "Next" button.
-setBackButtonText(text: String): The text for the "Back" button.
+- `setBackButtonText(text: String)`: The text for the "Back" button.
-setBackButtonBackground(drawable: Drawable): Background drawable for the "Back" button.
+- `setBackButtonBackground(drawable: Drawable)`: Background drawable for the "Back" button.
-setNextButtonBackground(drawable: Drawable): Background drawable for the "Next" button.
+- `setNextButtonBackground(drawable: Drawable)`: Background drawable for the "Next" button.
-setBackButtonTextColor(color: Int): Text color for the "Back" button.
+- `setBackButtonTextColor(color: Int)`: Text color for the "Back" button.
-setNextButtonTextColor(color: Int): Text color for the "Next" button.
+- `setNextButtonTextColor(color: Int)`: Text color for the "Next" button.
-setOnBackClick(listener: () -> Unit): Callback for when the "Back" button is clicked.
+- `setOnBackClick(listener: () -> Unit)`: Callback for when the "Back" button is clicked.
-setOnNextClick(listener: () -> Unit): Callback for when the "Next" button is clicked.
+- `setOnNextClick(listener: () -> Unit)`: Callback for when the "Next" button is clicked.
-setDialogPosition(position: Position): Position of the dialog relative to the highlighted view.
+- `setDialogPosition(position: Position)`: Position of the dialog relative to the highlighted view.
 setOnOutsideClickListener(listener: () -> Unit): Callback for clicks outside the dialog.
 setOnCloseClick(listener: () -> Unit): Callback for the close button click.